If you've got an eligible device, then you may be able to take advantage of Wi-Fi calling. Here we'll answer some common questions.

 Log into your Ting account online and go to Device settings.
 Find the device you want to enable Wi-Fi calling for and click the edit icon in the Minutes section.

 NOTE: The Can use Wi-Fi calling setting appears in the control panel and can be set to Enabled for all GSM devices including ones for which Wi-Fi calling is not actually supported.
 Refer to FAQ #3 and your device to know if your device can make Wi-Fi calls.
+For CDMA subscriptions the Wi-Fi calling option will only be available for supported devices.

 5. How do I set it up?